Your car radiator allows your engine to operate within a “normal” temperature range; of about 195 to 220 degrees F.

 May also contribute to detonation and preignition.

-A caliper that’s sticking or a parking brake that isn’t releasing may be making the engine work too hard.
+So, A caliper that’s sticking or a parking brake that isn’t releasing; may be making the engine work too hard.

 Keeping Tabs on the Heat

-One tip is to look for heat tabs on the engine.
+So, one tip is to look for heat tabs on the engine.
 While OE engines do not have them, remanufactured engines usually have the tabs installed by the rebuilder.
-These heat tabs are designed to melt if the engine has overheated beyond a certain temperature.
-Overheating indicates lack of customer care, and often voids a manufacturer’s warranty.
+Because, heat tabs are designed to melt if the engine has overheated.
+Finally, overheating indicates lack of customer care, and often voids a manufacturer’s warranty.

 OE Problem Or User Neglect

-- Radiators – Older copper and aluminum radiators tend to get clogged, restricting the flow of coolant.
+- Older copper and aluminum radiators tend to get clogged.